 - Actual amount of donations to specified charities, up to 10% of taxable income after all other allowances are deducted.

-- 200% of actual donations to support education at state and government educational institutes, private schools and universities, but not exceeding 10% of taxable income after all other allowances are deducted.
+- 200% of actual donations to support education at state and government educational institutes, private schools and universities, donations to support sports and donations to state hospitals, but not exceeding 10% of taxable income after all other allowances are deducted.

 |Net Taxable Income (Thai Baht)||Income tax rate|